miguelibero/aidl-nnrecomend/README.md

 ### Model <a name="architecture_model"></a>

 Our model classes can be found in the [`nnrecommend.model`](./nnrecommend/model.py) namespace.
-The `FactorizationMachine` equation is split in two classes; `LinearFeatures` implements the linear regression part of the equation, wile `FactorizationMachineOperation` implements the square of sum minus sum of squares part.
+The `FactorizationMachine` equation is split in two classes; `LinearFeatures` implements the linear regression part of the equation, while `FactorizationMachineOperation` implements the square of sum minus sum of squares part.
 The embeddings can be of three types, using the normal `torch.nn.Embedding` for linear embeddings, using `GraphEmbedding` which internally uses `torch_geometric.nn.GCNConv`, and using `GraphAttentionEmbedding` which internally uses `torch_geometric.nn.GATConv`.
 Over the embedding module we added a dropout to prevent the model from overfitting.

 ![factorization machine model](./.readme/model.png)